reelyactive/barnacles/README.md

 notifications.addService( { service: "barnaclesrest",
                             hostname: "www.remotebarnacles.com",
                             port: 80,
+                            path: '/events',
                             whitelist: [ "001bc50940800000", "001bc50940810000" ] } );
 ```

 In the case above, only notifications relative to the two whitelisted devices will be sent.
 To send notifications for all devices, omit the whitelist property.
+The default path is '/events'.

 ### Google Universal Analytics